jk11demo/COMP5202/content/Week01/index.md

 <button class="iconlrg btn btn-warning"><i class="devicon-javascript-plain">  JS Module</i></button>

 ## Why C#?
-C# is the main language used by Microsoft and is used to write Windows apps.
-It is used in a lot of situations, anything from console apps, to complete Windows apps, cross platform web and mobile apps.
+C# is the primary language used by Microsoft and is used to write Windows apps.
+It is utilized in a lot of situations, anything from console apps, to complete Windows apps, cross platform web and mobile apps.

 ## Why JavaScript?
 Javascript is the [number one](https://insights.stackoverflow.com/survey/2017#most-popular-technologies) language when it comes to coders favourites and to
 Similar to C# is allows you to make apps on all platforms and work with different frameworks to create your own projects a lot easier.

-Once you are happy with these two you are able to adopt other languages a lot easier.
+Once you are happy with these two langauges you can to adopt other languages a lot easier.

 The third language you are going to cover is Swift
 <button class="iconlrg btn btn-danger"><i class="devicon-swift-plain">  Swift Module</i></button>

-This is a fairly new language, it is open source and is the native language for iOS and Mac apps.
+This language is fairly new in the programming world, it is open source and is the native language for iOS and Mac apps.
 It also has some options for backend web development.

 ---